victorlobe/iCloudMailFix-Tweak/README.md

 <h1 align="center">iCloudMailFix</h1>

 <p align="center">
-  A jailbreak tweak that fixes iCloud Mail functionality on iOS 6 and older devices by implementing a local TLS proxy.
+  A jailbreak tweak that fixes iCloud Mail functionality on iOS 6 and newer by implementing a local TLS proxy.
 </p>

 <p align="center">